Matthew Stafford Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Stafford had at least one touchdown pass in both of those contests against the 49ers, and threw multiple TD passes against them once.
+- Stafford threw at least one touchdown pass in both of those outings against the 49ers, and threw multiple TD passes against them once.

 - Note: Stafford's stats vs. 49ers date back to 2016.